php-fig/fig-standards/proposed/http.md

      *
      * @param string $protocolVersion The HTTP protocol version.
      *
-     * @return MessageInterface A reference to the message.
+     * @return self Reference to the message.
      *
      * @throws InvalidArgumentException When the HTTP protocol version is not valid.
      */